-The Government Documents Department of the Newton Gresham Library provides users with free unrestricted access to documents and other materials published by both the United States federal government and the Texas State government.
+The Government Documents Department of the Newton Gresham Library provides users with free unrestricted access to materials published by both the United States federal government and the Texas State government.

 - Important Federal Reference Sources Full Text Online